Report: Oklahoma's roads, bridges improving, but significant challenges ahead

 As the state continues to recover from COVID-19, it will see additional growth in vehicle travel, putting additional pressure on the state’s transportation safety challenges, he said.

-Some 90 percent of state maintained highways have pavements in good or fair condition.
+Some 90% of state-maintained highways have pavements in good or fair condition.

-But in looking at the state’s 8-year, long-range plan in terms of pavement, in terms of repairs and reconstruction, the state only has adequate funding for 15 percent of those needed projects, Moretti said.
+But in looking at the state’s eight-year, long-range plan in terms of pavement, in terms of repairs and reconstruction, the state only has adequate funding for 15% of those needed projects, Moretti said.

 “The average motorist in Oklahoma paid an additional $394 annually in the cost of driving on rough roads,” he said.
 “That is about $1 billion annually that consumers in Oklahoma are paying in those additional costs.”